gvolpe/sbt-nix.g8/README.md

 ### Reproducible (and smaller) Docker images

-Most of Scala projects nowadays are deployed as a Docker image (sometimes using Kubernetes).
+Nowadays, most Scala projects are deployed as a Docker image (sometimes using Kubernetes).
 Although there are tools such as `sbt-native-packager`, we can again declare what dependencies make it to our Docker image.
+There are some immediate benefits in doing this:

-The clear two benefits is that we get to use the exact same JDK / JRE we declare in our Nix file, and that the resulting image will more likely be smaller than using a base slim image from Docker Hub.
+- we get to use the exact same JDK / JRE we declare in our Nix file.
+- we will more likely get a smaller image than using a base slim one from Docker Hub.
+- we will have a reproducible image.

 We can still use `sbt-native-packaer` to create our Docker images, as demonstrated in the examples below.
 Another option is to use `sbt-assembly` and some declarative definition of our Dockerfile.

+Note: the three examples shown below can be found under the `modules` folder.
+Feel free to clone the repo and play around with them.

 #### Default Docker image using sbt-native-packager